 Lucy Buckerfield is the Events and Engagement Manager at British Future.
 She runs and develops British Future’s event programme.
 She grew up in West London before moving to Bristol to study for her undergraduate degree in Politics and International Relations at the University of Bristol, where her dissertation explored the framing of the immigration debate in the British Press.
 Since graduating in 2017 she has worked for a London local authority in digital and communication teams and a disability charity, Scope.
 There she worked on a qualitative research project, ‘Our lives, our journey’ before joining British Future in June first as an intern and now in a new events role.
 Lucy considers herself a proud Londoner first and foremost, and when she is not working she enjoys watching sport as a long-suffering Arsenal fan, and finding comedy venues across the capital!

-Jake Puddle is the intern at British Future.
+Jake Puddle is a Researcher at British Future.
 He grew up in Canterbury before moving to London, where he has recently finished a Master’s in Global Governance and Ethics at University College London.
 During his degree, Jake’s research interests included social integration policy and civil society campaigns to empower migrant care workers.
 He then worked as an intern for the humanitarian charity Action Against Hunger, where he undertook advocacy research on scaling up development programmes that tackle malnutrition.
 Outside of work, Jake is a keen cook and can usually be found experimenting with curry recipes.
 He also enjoys playing five-a-side football at his local league, albeit with a famed talent for scoring own goals.

 Meet our trustees.
 Our experienced Board of Trustees ensures the good governance of British Future and offers valuable insight and experience to the staff team.